Ted Ligety shreds to a season-opening victory at Soelden in October 2015. (Getty Images/Mitch Gunn)

 Athlete Photo Gallery

-Skiing always comes first for 2006 Olympic gold medalist and four-time World Cup giant slalom champion Ted Ligety.
+Skiing always comes first for 2006 and 2014 Olympic gold medalist and five-time World Cup giant slalom champion Ted Ligety.
 Whether it's dropping cliffs, taking the snowmobiles into the Utah backcountry or laying down some of the most incredible angles in all of ski racing, "Shred" is constantly pushing and evolving the sport.

 OFF THE SNOW